COMPANIES IN ESTONIA

 Separately, we note that the citizenship of employees of a company opened in Estonia also affects the amount of tax.
 If cadres have Estonian citizenship, the social tax is 33%.
 If employees are not residents of the country and work outside it, then the tax is 0%.

-- Opening a tax-free company in Estonia will bring the owner a lot of advantages and relieve the burden of tax burden in the “home” country.
+- Opening a tax-free company in Estonia will bring the owner many advantages and relieve the burden of tax burden in the “home” country.

 - Zero interest on retained earnings gives you the opportunity to invest these funds in the further development of your own business.